feathericons/feather/README.md

 ### `feather.icons`

-An object with information about every icon.
+An object with data about every icon.

 #### Usage